mit-ll/em-pairing-uncor-importancesampling/README.md

 ![Encounter Generation Process](./doc/Flowchart.png)*Encounter Generation Process*

 The first step of generating encounters is to sample trajectories for the ownship and intruder.
 The trajectories can be sampled from an encounter model or they can be sampled from a set of pre-generated trajectories (e.g., tracks observed in flight test data).
 The encounter model defines trajectories in terms of events, which specify the times at which a change in dynamics (e.g., turn rate, vertical rate, or acceleration) occurs.
 The ownship and intruder trajectories may be sampled from different sources.
-This step of the process is performed by [dbn_hierarchical_sample.m](./Encounter_Generation_Tool/dbn_hierarchical_sample.m) for encounter model samples and [sampleTrajectory.m](./Encounter_Generation_Tool/sampleTrajectory.m) for trajectory samples.
+This step of the process is performed by [`dbn_hierarchical_sample.m`](./Encounter_Generation_Tool/dbn_hierarchical_sample.m) for encounter model samples and [`sampleTrajectory.m`](./Encounter_Generation_Tool/sampleTrajectory.m) for trajectory samples.

 The next step is to determine where to position the two trajectories with respect to one another based on sampled values of VMD and HMD.
 The encounter generation tool uses a statistical technique known as importance sampling to oversample encounters of interest (e.g., NMACs).
 To do this, encounters are sampled using “proposed” distributions of VMD and HMD, chosen by the user.
 In a typical use case, these distributions are concentrated on VMDs of less 100 ft and HMDs of less than 500 ft in order to increase the number of NMACs that are generated.
 A large number of NMACs is needed in order to be able to estimate the risk ratio of a Detect-and-Avoid (DAA) system with statistical significance.
 However, this many NMACs do not naturally occur in the airspace.
 Hence, to compute metrics, the encounters must be reweighted to match the “actual” or nominal distributions of VMD and HMD observed in the real world.
 More information about importance sampling can be found [here](https://statweb.stanford.edu/~owen/mc/Ch-var-is.pdf).

 The first part of the importance sampling process is sampling VMD for the encounter.
 Rejection sampling is performed until a pair of trajectories with the desired VMD are sampled.
 Rejection sampling is performed for VMD (whereas HMD is sampled directly), because the nominal VMD distribution is not known a priori, as it is defined by the altitude distributions of both aircraft.

 Once the trajectories are sampled, they must be oriented relative to each other to form an encounter.
-This step of the process is performed by [initializeUncorrelatedEncounter.m](./Encounter_Generation_Tool/initializeUncorrelatedEncounter.m).
+This step of the process is performed by [`initializeUncorrelatedEncounter.m`](./Encounter_Generation_Tool/initializeUncorrelatedEncounter.m).
 During this step, HMD is sampled and the trajectories are rotated so that the encounter’s HMD and VMD match the sampled values.
 An encounter weight is also computed to reweight the distributions of VMDs and HMDs back to their nominal distributions: the encounter weight is part of the importance sampling process and should be used when computing all summary metrics.

 Once the relative geometries of the trajectories have been determined, the generation process is complete.
 At this stage, any additional desired rejection sampling (e.g., to limit the minimum/maximum altitude/speed of the ownship/intruder) is performed.
 If the encounter is satisfactory, the encounter is saved out in a user-specified format (either encounter model events or trajectory waypoint files), and associated metadata for the encounter (e.g., HMD, VMD) are saved in a Matlab data (.mat) file.

-**Note:** If the encounters are being generated for use with DEGAS (_a link to the DEGAS github page will be added when available_), DEGAS currently expects encounter model events as inputs.
-For the final release, DEGAS will accept both events and trajectories as inputs.
+If the encounters are being generated for use with [DEGAS](https://github.com/mit-ll/degas-core), DEGAS currently supports both encounter model events or trajectories as inputs.

 ## Directory Structure

 The Encounter Generation Tools top-level directory contains the following directories:

+### doc

+This folder contains images used by Markdown files.

 ### Encounter_Generation_Tool